idleberg/Creative-Commons-Markdown/README.md

 *"…the only file extension I would endorse is “.markdown”, for the same reason offered by Hilton Lipschitz"*
 John Gruber, creator of Markdown ([via](http://daringfireball.net/linked/2014/01/08/markdown-extension))

-Alas, it might seem ironic to you, that *this* file uses the `.md` extension.
+Alas, it might seem ironic to you that *this* file uses the `.md` extension.

 ## Contribute